ilya-zlobintsev/LACT/README.md

 To fix socket permissions in such configurations, edit `/etc/lact/config.yaml` and add your username or group as the first entry in `admin_groups` under `daemon`, and restart the service (`sudo systemctl restart lactd`).

-# Configuration

-There is a configuration file available in `/etc/lact/config.yaml`.
-Most of the settings are accessible through the GUI, but some of them may be useful to be edited manually (like `admin_groups` to specify who has access to the daemon)

 # Overclocking

 The overclocking functionality is disabled by default in the driver.
 There are two ways to enable it: